 Judicial Extern, Hon.
 Robert M. Dow, U.S. District Court for the Northern District of Illinois (2014)

-- Defended a prestigious university in litigation alleging racial and sexual discrimination and harassment in state court.
+- Defended prestigious university in racial and sexual discrimination and harassment lawsuit.

-- Conducted multiple Title IX investigations at an elite liberal arts college.
+- Conducted multiple Title IX investigations at elite liberal arts college in New York.

 - Written ethics opinions and policies for a municipal body politic.